Roman army: Imperial Roman army (30 BC – AD 284)

 Soldiers spent only a fraction of their lives on campaign.
 Most of their time was spent on routine military duties such as training, patrolling, and maintenance of equipment, etc. Soldiers also played an important role outside the military sphere.
 They performed the function of a provincial governor's police force.
 As a large, disciplined and skilled force of fit men, they played a crucial role in the construction of a province's Roman military and civil infrastructure: in addition to constructing forts and fortified defences such as Hadrian's Wall, they built roads, bridges, ports, public buildings, entire new cities (Roman colonies), and also engaged in large-scale forest clearance and marsh drainage to expand the province's available arable land.

 Soldiers, mostly drawn from polytheistic societies, enjoyed wide freedom of worship in the polytheistic Roman system.
 They revered their own native deities, Roman deities and the local deities of the provinces in which they served.
 Only a few religions were banned by the Roman authorities, as being incompatible with the official Roman religion and/or politically subversive, notably Druidism and Christianity.
 The later Principate saw the rise in popularity among the military of Eastern mystery cults, generally centred on one deity, and involving secret rituals divulged only to initiates.
 By far the most popular in the army was Mithraism, an apparently syncretist religion which mainly originated in Asia Minor.

+Summary of key structural shifts in Roman military organization Figures represent midpoint estimates derived from ancient sources and modern scholarship; ancient figures are approximate and subject to ±25–40% uncertainty due to source limitations, rhetorical inflation, and changing institutional definitions.